-• callback - Function to be invoked when the requested state change occurs.
-It must conform to the standard State Callback format documented here

-- entity (str, optional) name of an entity or device type.
+- callback Function to be invoked when the requested state change occurs.
+It must conform to the standard State Callback format documented here - entity_id (str/list, optional) name of an entity or device type.
 If just a device type is provided, e.g., light, or binary_sensor. listen_state() will subscribe to state changes of all devices of that type.
-If a fully qualified entity_id is provided, listen_state() will listen for state changes for just that entity. - kwargs (optional) Zero or more keyword arguments.
+If a fully qualified entity_id is provided, listen_state() will listen for state changes for just that entity.
+If a list of entities, it will subscribe for those entities, and return their handles - kwargs (optional) Zero or more keyword arguments.